Weather Impact Analysis

 Route Vulnerability Analysis

-The heatmap on this dashboard visually represents transit performance under various weather conditions, with red indicating poor performance and green signifying good performance.
-Users can quickly identify areas of concern, particularly during adverse weather events.
-This tool allows for easy comparison across different conditions, helping to pinpoint where service may be most affected.
+The heatmap on this dashboard provides a visual representation of transit performance under various weather conditions, with red indicating poor performance and green representing good performance.
+Users can easily identify how weather impacts service quality, allowing for informed travel planning.

 Bunching by Weather Conditions